Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Forgiving debt as a strategic action

 We investigate properties of Nash equilibria in the edge-removal game with respect to their existence and quality, while we also address computational complexity questions under different assumptions on whether default costs and/or cash injections apply.
 Our results on the Effect of Anarchy of edge removal games imply that, rather surprisingly, in the presence of default costs even the worst Nash equilibrium can be arbitrarily better than the original network in terms of liquidity.
 However, the situation is reversed in the absence of default costs, where we observe that the original network can be considerably better in terms of liquidity than the worst equilibrium; in line with similar Price of Anarchy results.
 We begin with some results for the basic case, that is, without default costs; recall that we do not refer to default costs in the statements for results holding for $\alpha=\beta=1$.

-\begin{theorem} Edge-removal games without cash injections always admit Nash equilibria.
-In particular, the strategy profile where all edges are preserved is a Nash equilibrium. \end{theorem} \begin{proof} We claim that it is a Nash equilibrium if no bank removes an incoming edge.
+Our first result exploits the fact that for edge-removal games without cash injections, the strategy profile where all edges are preserved is a (not necessarily unique) Nash equilibrium. \begin{theorem} Edge-removal games without cash injections always admit Nash equilibria. \end{theorem} \begin{proof} We claim that it is a Nash equilibrium if no bank removes an incoming edge.
 Indeed, consider a financial network and an arbitrary debt relation in that network represented by an edge $e$ from $v_i$ to $v_j$.
 Since there are no default costs, removing $e$ and keeping everything else unchanged, will result in $v_i$ instantly having $p_{ij}$ additional assets to pay to its lenders (excluding $v_j$).
-This, however can lead to at most $p_{ij}$ additional assets to reach $v_j$ through indirect paths starting from $v_i$ so it can not lead to more total payments from $v_i$ to $v_j$.\footnote{This wouldn't be true if additional money was inserted to the network in the form of a cash injection.} Hence, $v_j$ is better off not removing $e$.
+This, however can lead to at most $p_{ij}$ additional assets to reach $v_j$ through indirect paths starting from $v_i$ so it can not lead to more total payments from $v_i$ to $v_j$.\footnote{This would not be true if additional money was inserted to the network in the form of a cash injection.} Hence, $v_j$ is better off not removing $e$.
 Since $v_j$ is an arbitrary bank and $e$ represents an arbitrary edge, our proof is complete. \end{proof}

-\begin{theorem} In edge-removal games without cash injections, the Effect of Anarchy is unbounded and the Effect of Stability is at most~$1$. \end{theorem} \begin{proof}
+\begin{theorem} In edge-removal games without cash injections, the negative Effect of Anarchy is unbounded and the negative Effect of Stability is $1$. \end{theorem} \begin{proof}

-The result on the Effect of Stability follows as a corollary of Theorem \ref{always-existence}.
+The result on the Effect of Stability follows by the proof of Theorem \ref{always-existence}, since the original network with no debt-removal is proved to be a Nash equilibrium.
 For the Effect of Anarchy, consider a simple network with two banks, each having a liability of $1$ to the other.
 In the original network, the total liquidity is $2$, while it is not hard to see that the network with both edges removed is a Nash equilibrium with a total liquidity of zero. \end{proof}

-Our next result shows that Nash equilibria may not exist once we allow for cash injections. \begin{theorem} In edge-removal games with cash injections, Nash equilibria are not guaranteed to exist. \end{theorem} \begin{proof} Consider the network shown in Figure \ref{without_NE}, and a budget equal to $M=2-3\epsilon$, where $\epsilon$ is an arbitrarily small constant.
+Our next result shows that Nash equilibria may not exist once we allow for cash injections. \begin{theorem} There is an edge-removal game with cash injections that does not admit Nash equilibria. \end{theorem} \begin{proof} Consider the network shown in Figure \ref{without_NE}, and a budget equals to $M=2-3\epsilon$, where $\epsilon$ is an arbitrarily small constant.